zopefoundation/zope.contentprovider/README.txt

 Looking up views for a particular content component and a request just simply does not work by itself.
 The content inside the page is still monolithic.
 One attempt to solve this problem are METAL macros, which allow you to insert other TAL snippets into your main template.
-But macros have two shortcomings;
+But macros have two shortcomings.
-for one there is a "hard-coded" one-to-one mapping between a slot and the macro that fills that slot, which makes it impossible to register several macros for a given location.
+For one there is a "hard-coded" one-to-one mapping between a slot and the macro that fills that slot, which makes it impossible to register several macros for a given location.
 The second problem is that macros are not views in their own right; thus they cannot provide functionality that is independent